In force Publication date 14 Aug 24

 Methodology

 This study was a quantitative, cross-sectional, descriptive study.
 Data was collected using an online self-report questionnaire.
-The study received ethical approval from the Research Ethics Committee of the Faculty of Health Sciences at the University of Pretoria.
 359 masters swimmers and 60 senior netball players participated in the study.

 Results